-Instructions Results Step 2.
-View package's To view application virtualization The packages' application virtualization compatibility test Application compatibility test results, open the results are listed in both chart and list view.
-The following is Virtualization Analyze tab, and then select a group in the chart view: Compatibility test the tree to open the Analyze Group Application Virtualization Compatibility results.
+Step Instructions Results 2.
+View package's Application Virtualization Compatibility test To view application virtualization compatibility test results, open the Analyze tab, and then select a group in the tree to open the Analyze Group The packages' application virtualization compatibility test results are listed in both chart and list view.
+The following is the chart view: results.
 View.
+Application Virtualization Compatibility

+Test results are also shown in the Application Virtualization Compatibility column under Supportability Risks on the Analyze Group View.

+earch: Enter application name ×C 2

+Supportability Risk 5

+Application or Group Operating System Compatibility Browser Compatibility Application Virtualization Compatibility

+🖟 Sample Application Source A - 0

+🛃 Sample Application Target 8 - 0

+🛃 Sample Kit Δ - 8

-Virtual Format: Microsoft App-V 5.x Not Ready Ready Warnings Test results are also shown in the Application Virtualization Compatibility column under Supportability Risks on the Analyze Group View.
-Search: Enter application name × Q Operating Application Virtualization System Compatibility Browser Compatibility Application or Group Compatibility Ø Sample Application Source 2 8 ☆ Sample Application Target 8 Sample Kit You can switch between chart and list view of clicking the toggle button in the top right corner of the view.
+You can switch between chart and list view of clicking the toggle button in the top right corner of the view.

+ON 2151 - 32-bit Shell Extensions: The Windows Installer data extensions that affects on 64-bit Operating Systems.